EmaTopolnjak/BEP/README.md

 ## Overview

-This project uses a ViT model adapted to perform angle regression, allowing it to predict the rotation angle of objects in histopatholy images of skin tissue.
+This project uses a ViT model adapted to perform angle regression, allowing it to predict the rotation angle of skin tissue sections in histopatholy images.
 The model was trained and evaluated on H&E- and IHC-stained images using PyTorch.

 ## Installation